Azure/azure-sdk/docs/android/design.md

 Android developers need to concern themselves with the runtime environment they are running in.
 The Android ecosystem is very fragmented, meaning that multiple versions and form factors are prevalent.

-{% include requirement/MUST id="android-library-support" %} support all versions of Android starting with API level 16 (Jelly Bean).
+{% include requirement/SHOULD id="android-library-support" %} support all versions of Android starting with API level 15 (Ice Cream Sandwich).

 {% include requirement/MUST id="android-library-java-lang" %} write client libraries in Java.
 This avoids forcing customers to depend on the Kotlin runtime in their applications.